BhavyaKansal20/BhavyaKansal/README.md

 - Must include proper attribution
 - Must not misrepresent identity or ownership

-Unauthorized impersonation or misuse may result in Legal takedown actions.

 ---

 ## 🛡️ Brand Identity

 **Bhavya Kansal** is the original creator and owner of this work.
 This portfolio represents verified work, real projects, and authentic contributions.

+---

+## 🚨 Legal

+Unauthorized copying, impersonation, or misuse of this project may result in DMCA takedown requests and legal action.

 ---